glenn-johnson/RasPiBrew/README.md

 # Raspberry Pi Temperature Controller

-This project was forked from, steve71's "RasPiBrew" system.
+This project was forked from steve71's "RasPiBrew" system.

 ## Control a Water Heater Wirelessly over a Web Interface